danielchen26/OptimShortestPaths.jl/examples/comprehensive_demo/README.md

 ## 🎯 Key Takeaway

-> **"If you can define states and transitions, OPUS can optimize it!"**
+> **"If you can define states and transitions, OptimSPath can optimize it!"**

-The OPUS framework provides a universal approach to optimization, transforming complex problems into efficiently solvable shortest-path problems using the state-of-the-art DMY algorithm.
+The OptimSPath framework provides a universal approach to optimization, transforming complex problems into efficiently solvable shortest-path problems using the state-of-the-art DMY algorithm.

 ## 📖 Further Resources